 Paul G. Harris’s research explores global and environmental politics, policy and ethics.
-Most of his work focuses on climate change, including international governance of climate change, climate ethics and justice, the politics and foreign policy of climate change, and American and Chinese climate change policies.
+Most of his work focuses on climate change, including the international governance of climate change, climate ethics and justice, the politics and foreign policy of climate change, and American and Chinese climate change policies.

 “My research philosophy is to undertake innovative analyses that enhance understanding of the human dimensions of global change.
 I aim to bolster comprehension and appreciation of some of the most vital issues of our time.
-I try to set a good example for colleagues — to make the best contribution that I can to our collective research efforts, thereby increasing transfer of knowledge for the benefit of our students, other scholars, local and global communities, and the nonhuman world.”
+I try to set a good example for colleagues — to make the best contribution that I can to our collective research efforts, thereby increasing transfer of knowledge to our students, other scholars, local and global communities, and the nonhuman world.”
 Paul G. Harris

 Professor Harris’s research has been supported by highly competitive research grants, including the Research Grants Council’s General Research Fund and the Environment Bureau’s Sustainable Development Fund.
 He has directed research programs and many project teams, resulting in a large number of books and other scholarly publications.

 - Climate Change Governance.
 This project analyzes the politics and governance of climate change at three levels: international, national and individual, aiming to understand means for overcoming obstacles to greater action by the global community, governments and citizens.
 A number of books, articles and chapters have resulted from this project, with more to come, including Pathologies of Climate Governance, a new book being written for Cambridge University Press for publication in late 2019 (see books for an abstract).

 - The Governance of Oceanic Change.
 This project, involving dozens of scholars and experts from around the world, aims to understand how oceans and seas can and should be governed as the impacts of climatic and environmental changes progress.
 The results of this project will include a major research volume, to be published by Cambridge University Press in early 2019, and a comprehensive scholarly handbook, co-edited with Erika Techera, to be published by Routledge in 2020.